Christian (given name)

-Christian originated as a baptismal name used by persons of the Christian religion.
-It is now a given name borne by males, and by females as Christiana and other feminized variants.
+Christian is a unisex given name, which originated as a baptismal name used by persons of the Christian religion.
+It has been used as a given name since the Middle Ages.

 A historically commonly used abbreviation (used for example on English 17th-century church monuments and pedigrees) is Xpian, using the Greek Chi Rho Christogram Χρ, short for Χριστός, Christ.
+An example is Xpian Rolle, a daughter of George Rolle (d.1552).
 The Greek form of the baptismal name is Χριστιανός, a Christian.
 The name denotes a follower of Jesus Christ, thus a Christian.
-It has been used as a given name since the Middle Ages, originally a male given name.
-It was later used for females, without any feminising word endings.

-Today, the name is popular in the United States, the United Kingdom, Ireland, Canada, Australia, New Zealand, South Africa, France, Italy, the Netherlands, Belgium, Switzerland, Germany, Austria, Hungary, Norway, Sweden, Finland, Romania, Denmark, Iceland, Estonia, Bulgaria and the Philippines.
-In Europe, it is almost exclusively used as a male name, but in the 17th and 18th centuries, it was a popular female first name in Scotland.
+The common noun and adjective christian are only found in English from the 16th century but the name Christian is found from the 12th century.
+The Old English form of the noun was christen.

+In Europe it was almost exclusively used as a male name but in Britain it was more common for females and used interchangeably with the French Christine.
+It was common for women in Britain from the middle ages up until the 17th century.
 Female variants of the name include Christine, Christina, Christiane, Cristiane, Kristen, Cristina, Kristin, and Kirsten.
-Holders of the name Christina may go by the nicknames or shortened forms Chris, Chrissy, Tina, or Xian.